Home buying with a $70K salary

 - Employment history

 We showed you the numbers above.
-But here’s a little more information on what each factor means and why it’s important to a mortgage lender.
+Here’s a little more information on what each factor means and why it’s important to a mortgage lender.

 Credit score and interest rate

 Your credit score also plays a role in how much house you can afford.
 The higher your credit score, the lower your mortgage rate.
 Your mortgage interest rate not only determines your total loan cost, but it also affects how much you pay on a monthly basis compared to how much you earn.

-A borrower earning $70K a year with student loan payments, a high car payment, and high credit card payments might qualify for a much smaller loan than a borrower with the same salary and zero consumer debt.
+A borrower who earns a $70,000 income but also has student loan payments, a car payment, and high-interest credit card payments might qualify for a much smaller loan than a borrower with the same salary and zero consumer debt.

-Ideally, your total debts shouldn’t exceed 36% to 43% of your gross monthly income (including the future mortgage payment).
-But, the maximum threshold varies by loan program.
-Some lenders allow a DTI up to 50%, or even higher, if you have “compensating factors” that make up for the high DTI.
+Ideally, your total debts shouldn’t exceed 36% to 43% of your gross annual income (including the future mortgage payment).
+But the maximum threshold varies by loan program.
+Some FHA loan lenders allow a DTI up to 50%, or even higher, if you have “compensating factors” that make up for the high DTI.

 That said, a two-year job history isn’t always required.
 This can help first-time home buyers who may be just starting out in their careers or self-employed buyers who don’t have W2 forms and official pay stubs.

 Your loan officer will use your household’s average pre-tax income over this two-year period for qualifying purposes.
 If your income is considerably less in any one of those years, you might only qualify for a small mortgage.

 If you’re still asking yourself, “I make $70,000 a year: How much house can I afford?”, you’re not alone.
 The ability to get more house for your money while earning $70,000 a year is possible, but you’ll need to plan ahead.
 Here’s what you can do.Check your budget with a lender today.
 Start here

 1. Save a bigger down payment